 Need to know

-• There are a variety of connections available, depending on the age of your TV, soundbar and other home entertainment devices, including Bluetooth
+- A number of connection options are available, depending on the age of your TV, soundbar and other home entertainment devices

-HDMI is the one stop, plug-and-play solution for most home entertainment devices, and it's usually the most simple way to connect your soundbar to your TV.
-But things can get a little more complex if you want the best possible audio or if you're using older devices.
+HDMI is the one stop, plug-and-play solution for most home entertainment devices, and it's usually the easiest way to connect your soundbar to your TV.
+But things can get a little more complex if you want the best possible audio experience or if you're using older devices.

 Connecting your soundbar to your TV via a cable